kyletranuci/WR37/aboutme.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-I am currently pursuing a <strong>Bachelor of Computer Science</strong> degree in Data Science with a minor in Informmation and Computer Science from University of California, Irvine.
+I am currently pursuing a <strong>Bachelor of Computer Science</strong> degree in Data Science with a minor in Informmation and Computer Science from the University of California, Irvine.
 </p>

 <p class="about-text">